bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Stacking
 ~~~~~~~~

-To stack the bars, use the :func:`~bokeh.plotting.Figure.hbar_stack`
+To stack vertical bars, use the :func:`~bokeh.plotting.Figure.vbar_stack`
-and :func:`~bokeh.plotting.Figure.vbar_stack` functions.
-The example
-below uses three sets of fruit data, each corresponding to a year.
-It
+function.
+The example below uses three sets of fruit data, each
-produces a bar chart for each set and overlaps them over one another.
+corresponding to a year.
+It produces a bar chart for each set and
+overlaps them over one another.

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_stacked.py
     :source-position: above

-You can also stack bars that represent both positive and negative
+You can also stack bars that represent positive and negative values.
-values.

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_stacked_split.py
     :source-position: above